 - The safe environment program provides educational materials for families, educators and parents.

-For more information, please also visit the USCCB Secretariat for Child and Youth Protection, This office is tasked with ensuring the implementation of the Charter and with supporting dioceses with their mission to provide a safe environment for children and youth.
-You may also contact the Diocese of Raleigh Office of Child and Youth Protection at 1-866-535-2733.
+For more information, please also visit the USCCB Secretariat for Child and Youth Protection.
+This office is tasked with ensuring the implementation of the Charter and with supporting dioceses with their mission to provide a safe environment for children and youth.
+You may also contact the Diocese of Raleigh Office of Child and Youth Protection at firstname.lastname@example.org or 1-866-535-7233.